raydelto/itla_racer/README.md

-# itla_racer
-ITLA Race Track Simulation
+# ITLA Race Track Simulation

 This is a Thread practice created on class during a Object Oriented Programming Course at Las Americas Institute of Technology on February 5 2015.